Frequently Asked Questions

 Do they need to wear school uniform?

-Nursery children are not required to wear school uniform.
-Some children wear their own clothes whereas some parents prefer the convenience of their children wearing uniform.
-It is entirely your choice.
-Our main request is please do not send your child into Nursery in their best clothes as we often get messy despite wearing aprons!
-Shoes and clothes worn at nursery must be easy for your child to take off and put on.
+The priority for Nursery children is for them to be comfortable so that they can access all learning opportunities.
 One of the primary objectives of a child’s year in Nursery is that they become much more independent with their dressing and going to the toilet.
 Shoes should have Velcro fastenings rather than laces and trousers and skirts ideally should have elastic waists rather than tricky buttons and belts.
+Darker coloured tops are a preference over white as they are easier to keep clean.
+We therefore recommend the following items:

 How do snacks and lunches work (please note that information for lunches only refers to the Fawcett nursery as there is no afternoon session at Trumpington Meadows)?

 The school provides a piece of fruit or vegetable for your child in each session at snack time.
 Your child will also be given the option of drinking milk or water.
-We do not allow children to bring in additional or different snacks from home.
+Sometimes we will also ask children to bring in some extra fruit to share out with their friends.

 What time do I drop off and collect my child?